rangle/angular2-starter/README.md

 $ npm run cover
 ```

+## Webpack

+Configurations:
+- For dev & jit: `webpack.config.js`
+- For production & AoT: `webpack-aot.config.js`

+The webpack directory consists of:
+- `loaders.js`: definitions for all the loaders used in this project
+- `plugins.js`: definitions for all the plugins used in this project.
+These are grouped based on `process.env`.
+- `postcss.js`: configuration for the postcss plugin.

+### Bundle Profiling

+If you want to analyze the contents and size of the production bundles you can run one of the following commands:
+- `npm run profile-build` for AoT builds
+- `npm run profile-build:jit` for JiT builds

+These commands produce a `stats.json` manifest in the project root and also opens a web page using `webpack-bundle-analyzer` so that you can parse it visually.

 #### Connecting to remote APIs

 Both the devmode and production servers provide a way to proxy requests to